bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/bitcoin-randd-panel.md

 How do you decide when to do a transaction?
 Well, you gotta look at the mempool.
 If Bitcoin, how is it gonna pay for blocks in the future when subsidy goes away?
-Well, the mempool, everything always points back to Bitcoin is an agent-driven process where the mempool is our you know is our brain for that thing and so the mempools main objective is sort of twofold right now and the first is to be able to tell miners what to mine in a way that maximizes profit.
+Well, the mempool, everything always points back to Bitcoin is an agent-driven process where the mempool is our brain for that thing and so the mempools main objective is sort of twofold right now and the first is to be able to tell miners what to mine in a way that maximizes profit.
 And the other function is to make relaying transactions sort of efficient, which is also kind of helping miners who want to put blocks out into the world.
 Part of what we're seeing a larger evolution towards as people are doing more and more smart contracts is the mempool as an API to program against for people making things that they wanna be able to guarantee happen on some timeline.
 So an example, if you have a lightning channel that's open and your counterparty goes away, you might need to close it within an amount of time.
 And what you have to do is make a rational argument to the mempool that says, hey, you'll maximize your revenue by closing my lightning channel appropriately.
-Now, it turns out that a general reasoning introducing intelligence is a complicated program to write, especially one that we're trying to have be largely, you know, rational.
+Now, it turns out that a general reasoning introducing intelligence is a complicated program to write, especially one that we're trying to have be largely rational.
 And so what you end up getting is circumstances where the mempool can be committed to a belief, let's say, and that belief would be that this transaction looks like we're gonna get a lot of money for it, so we're not gonna consider anything else that might challenge that transaction or replace it or conflict with it.
 And so that can get you into situations where if you're, let's say, doing a lightning transaction, your transaction might end up being stuck because somebody else has frozen it and you're not able to make an argument that the mempool's willing to listen to.
 And that can get you into a lot of trouble as you're depending on it.